chdprimary/javascript-practice/README.md

 - [ ] Go through <a href="https://codility.com/programmers/">Codility's course for employment-seeking programmers</a>
 <br>

+# A brief log of concepts as I learn them:
 ###Professional Javascript for Web Developers:

   - EMCA-262 = ECMAScript